mircealungu/mircea/notes/Import-Boilerplate.md

 I know that there's IDE support for adding the imports automatically.
 In my experience that works sometimes and some other times does not work.
 And it's still a bit ugly.

 I wonder if there are languages that do this, or whether there are arguments on why this would not be a good idea.
+And obviously, I'm aware that Smalltalk being so far ahead of it's time, does not suffer from this problem, although last time I played with it, namespaces were a bit awkward, and at least in the Cincom VisualWorks version avoiding conflicts in class names was done by using unique prefixes for every package.